-Even though all loans on Twino come with repurchase guarantee or payment guarantee, you should not rely on it completely.
+Even though all loans on Twino come with buyback guarantees or payment guarantees, you should not rely on it completely.

 Maximum loan amount per loan

 Twino unfortunately does not publish credit ratings.
-For P2P loans, the lower the interest rate, the better the rating.
+For P2P loans in general, the lower the interest rate, the better the rating.
 Therefore, you should focus on the lower range of interest rates.
 Currently, the interest rates are between 10% - 16% p. a.
 (January 2021).
 In order to invest mainly in loans with better ratings, you should focus on loans with 10% p.a.

 Interest rates on loans usually depend on the term of the loan.
 Investors charge higher interest rates for longer terms, as they have to wait longer for their money.

-Twino focuses on short term consumer loans, some of which have terms of only 2 to 3 weeks.
-They are also known as PayDay Loans (short-term loans).
+Twino focuses on short-term consumer loans, some of which have terms of only 2 to 3 weeks.
+They are also known as PayDay Loans.